GeneZharov/introversion/README.md

     To offer protection against timing attacks and fingerprinting, the precision of `Date.now()` might get rounded depending on the environment.
-    So consider use of “repeat” option to increase preciseness in this case (see below).
+    So consider use of “repeat” option to increase preciseness in this case.

     *Default:* `"auto"`